- Chart

 Overview

 The SPDR Barclays Intermediate Term Corporate Bond ETF (ITR) seeks to provide investment results that correspond generally to the price and yield performance of the Bloomberg Barclays U.S. Intermediate Corporate Bond Index.
-It focuses on investment-grade U.S. corporate bonds with maturities between 1 and 10 years.
+It focuses on U.S. dollar-denominated, investment-grade, fixed-rate corporate bonds with maturities between one and ten years.

 Reputation and Reliability

-State Street Global Advisors (SSGA) is a well-established and reputable asset manager with a long track record of managing ETFs.
+State Street Global Advisors (SSGA) is a well-established and reputable asset manager with a long track record in the ETF industry.

 Management Expertise